Break the vicious cycle, Singapore tells South China Sea rivals

 Malaysia, Taiwan, Brunei and the Philippines also claim parts of the sea.

-"It will be interesting if the defence ministers point in their remarks to the importance of keeping that military dialogue going, whatever the political postures of the countries' leadership might be," he said.
+"It will be interesting if the defense ministers point in their remarks to the importance of keeping that military dialogue going, whatever the political postures of the countries' leadership might be," he said.

 (Additional reporting by Sui-Lee Wee in Beijing; Writing by Rachel Armstrong; Editing by Raju Gopalakrishnan)